Beef Bourguignon

 3. Season beef: Sprinkle beef with salt and black pepper.

 4. Brown beef: Heat oil in a large, heavy-based, oven-proof pot over high heat.
 Add beef and brown aggressively all over.
-Remove into bowl, then repeat with remaining beef, adding more oil if needed.
+Remove into a bowl, then repeat with the remaining beef, adding more oil if needed.

 7. Sauté onion: Add a bit of extra oil if needed, then cook onions for 5 minutes or until there are nice golden patches.
-Add to bowl with mushrooms.
+Add to the bowl with mushrooms.

 9. Tomato paste: Add tomato paste and cook for 2 minutes.